Snowshoeing in Minnesota

 Honeymoon Bluff Trail.
 Sixteen miles farther, turn off on County Road 66 and drive two miles, just past the Flour Lake Campground.

 From here, this trail climbs wooden steps to an iron-streaked cliff high above the labyrinthine waters of Hungry Jack Lake and, beyond, West Bearskin Lake.
 It's especially lovely at sunset.

 The problem with snowshoeing in the Twin Cities is that so much of it already is packed by the time you get there.
 So try to head out while the snow is fresh.

-The University of Minnesota's Center for Outdoor Adventure, in the basement of the University Recreation Center, rents snowshoes for $7 overnight and $14 for two or three nights.
-Rentals must be picked up and returned Monday-Friday between noon and 6 p.m.
+The University of Minnesota's Center for Outdoor Adventure, in the basement of the University Rec & Wellness Center at 123 Harvard St. SE, rents snowshoes.
+Rentals must be picked up and returned Monday-Friday between 10 a.m. and 6 p.m. or Sunday from noon to 5 p.m.
 To reserve, call 612-625-8790.

 Mississippi River Gorge in Minneapolis.
 Trails follow both sides of the river on the only place where the river cut a gorge, between the Franklin and Ford Parkway bridges.
 Duck down onto the Winchell Trail, on the west bank between Franklin Avenue and 44th Street.

 Minnehaha Creek in Minneapolis.
 Much of the 22-mile creek from Lake Minnetonka to Minnehaha Park in Minneapolis freezes, and in Minneapolis, public parkland lines both sides of the creek.